SebastianAigner/rabobank-ktor-weather-sample/README.md

 ...or from the IDE by navigating to `Application.kt` and running the `main` function.

+You can then reach its API at `localhost:8080/api/bbq?city=Amsterdam`

 ## Further reading
 Here are some of the resources we explored during the session, and additional materials for you to explore around Ktor.